Impressions and Flavors of Coffee House in Calcutta

 I arrived after an hour ride.
 It is a little less warm thanks to the rain.
 Once settled in the hotel, I aimed at the College Street area, a little over a kilometer away.
+I then head to College Street, where the reputed universities and colleges are.
+There is the famous Indian Coffee House, in an old building like any other, with the highest ceilings I have ever seen.
+It is overflowing with people, and it is more difficult to find a free table than a needle in a haystack.
+Here meets writers, artists, thinkers, to chat in an endless adda and that's why it is impossible to find a table.
+After around 15 mins, we found a mini table.
 After the sunset, I settled at a table in the mythical Indian Coffee House nearby, a landmark of intellectual and Bengali scholars, who spend their evening philosophizing.

 It is called the anarchist cafe and is the only public place where it is still possible to smoke a cigarette.
 The waiters wear white uniforms and a fan-shaped turban for the best effect.
 Right next to me, a local settled, who quickly introduced himself.
 We started talking and he offered me coffee.